pwning/public-writeup/hitcon2015/web200-nanana/writeup.md

 Having leaked the password, we make another connection where we use the format string vulnerability to point `do_job`'s GOT entry at `system`'s PLT entry.
-We can then specify a command to run as the username and the correct password, run arbitrary commands.
+We can then specify a command to run as the username and the correct password, and run arbitrary commands.

 See
 [exploit.py](https://github.com/pwning/public-writeup/blob/master/hitcon2015/web200-nanana/exploit.py)